JustinLove/hostable/notes.md

+- UI way to move oath keys
 - disconnect from chat when not relevant?
-- UI way to move oath keys
-- general UI overload
 - streams not found? - need more context information